timoxley/slacker/Readme.md

 # Slacker

-### Save precious system resources by creating slack network services whom only spawn when required.
+Save precious system resources by creating lazy network services that are only spawned when required.

-## Why

-If you have a process or number of processes that need to respond to network events but consume an unsustainable amount of system resources while they are running, it is efficient to simply shut these services down while they are not required.

-Node doesn't currently have a non-hacky, reliable mechnism for unloading modules from memory, and this is ok, because there's a good workaround: The easiest way to clean up memory and prevent unnecessary idle work is to just isolate that work to a process and kill it when it is no longer required.
-This is the job of slacker.

 ## How

-Slacker listens for arbitrary TCP connections on behalf of your resource hungry processes, allowing them to remain dormant until required.
+*Slacker listens for arbitrary TCP connections on behalf of your resource hungry processes, allowing them to remain dormant until required.*

 When a request for that service comes in, slacker buffers the request, boots the service if it is not already running,